 American History in Video

-Includes documentaries, newsreels, archival footage, and public affairs videos.
+Digital streaming videos including documentaries, newsreels, archival footage, and public affairs videos, with searchable video transcripts.

 Index to more than 3,100 academic journals covering world history (excluding the US and Canada) from 1450 to present, in over 40 languages, with full-text available.